alassane8/BattleShip/README.md

 ```bash
 code .
 ```
-- Run the following commands on the Visual Studio Code terminal :
+- Run the following commands on the Visual Studio Code terminal : (Open the terminal in full screen.)
 ```bash
 gcc -o BattleshipColor.exe main1.c
 ```